rm-hull/yalix/README.md

 — _Clojure for the Brave and True_

 Yalix is a LISP interpreter written in Python.
-The dialect it mostly resembles is that of [Racket](http://racket-lang.org/) but is by far less feature packed.
-It is an experiment to (a) learn implementing parsers and interpreters, (b) implementing parsers and interpreters in other computer languages I am not familiar with.
+The dialect it mostly resembles is that of [Racket](http://racket-lang.org/) but borrows ideas from [Clojure](http://clojure.org/) as well.
+Yalix is by far less feature packed than both of the above; it is an experiment to (a) learn about implementing parsers, interpreters, streams and macros, and then (b) re-implementing those features parsers in other computer languages I am not particularly familiar with.

 The long term aim of this project is to firstly build a featue rich implementation in Python which is easy to read, and easy to extend.